jblakeley/getting-a-research-gig/README.md

 If you have previous research experience, I suggest writing about your previous experience by breaking it down into four parts:
 - **The purpose of your research:** Give both the technical jargon definition and layperson description of your research.
 (The technical jargon version shows your expertise, but most people who read your description will not experts in that specific area, so a layperson definition shows why your previous work was important.)
 - **Your contribution to the project:** State what your role on the project was.
 Did you run experiments?
 Design the experiment?
 Write a paper or report?
-Conduct ata analysis?
+Conduct data analysis?
 - **What you learned:** Mention both overarching research skills as well as skills specific to your field.
 Did you learn a specific programming language or data analysis technique?
 Did you learn to communicate scientific results or work on a team?
 - **The project's results:** If your project had results, state what they were and how they relate to the project's motivation or description.
 If you presented at any conferences or published, be absolutely sure to mention this as well.